martijnburgers/Rebus.DataBus.Poc/README.md

     -   Autofac example included.
 - Configure transaction scopes arround reading and writing from the databus.
 Defaults to TransactionScopeOption.Suppress.
 - Logging
+- Created without modifications to the Rebus source code.

 The producer and consumer code uses SqlServer as the transport for the messagebus.
+Should work with other transports as well but that's not tested.

 ###Bus setup example of producer code